 For a comprehensive list of what to include in your first aid kits, refer to our first aid checklist.

-Remember that sterile dressings and bandages and medications have use-by dates.
+Remember that sterile dressings, bandages and medications have use-by dates.
 Rotate your first aid supplies regularly and throw out or demote anything that has expired.

 Personalizing Your Kit